Attractions

 Visit the Atlantis Aquarium

-If you aren’t staying at Atlantis, never fear, because they DO sell day passes which enable you to visit their amazing aquarium and lagoons where you can see lots of fish, stingrays and jellies, as well as walk through their underwater shark tank.
+If you aren’t staying at The Atlantis, never fear, because they DO sell day passes which enable you to visit their amazing aquarium and lagoons where you can see lots of fish, stingrays and jellies, as well as walk through their underwater shark tank.

 Take a Boat to Blue Lagoon Island